 Building a hi-fi system isn't just a case of picking all five-star components: mixing and matching the right kit is the secret to hi-fi nirvana.

 But finding finding the right kit at the right price has its own setbacks, usually because new hi-fi kit can cost quite a lot.
-Luckily, plenty of great kit over the years have had their prices slashed - meaning you might just get the perfect bargain right in time to upgrade some of your system's components.
+Luckily, plenty of excellent kit over the years have had their prices slashed, and with Black Friday just around the corner on 23rd November, you might just pick up a great bit of hi-fi for a great bargain.

 Astell & Kern AK Jr

 - 64GB internal storage + 64GB microSD slot

 This Award-winning portable music player from Astell & Kern (purveyors of pricey but superb hi-res music players) cuts a sleek, slim figure.
 The AK Jr is nicely made despite its sharp corners, and supports 24-bit/192kHz and DSD files.
 But it doesn’t turn its nose up at more pedestrian file formats.

 Either way, the AK Jr is crisply presented, has snappy timing, and a wide-open, detail-heavy midrange that communicates absolutely explicitly.
 Dynamics are strong, and there’s generous bass weight and plenty of breathing space given to songs.
 It makes the case for high-res audio in unequivocal style.

 - RCA, coaxial, optical and USB inputs